Yandex Cloud

 If a custom log group is not specified in the API gateway parameters or logging is not turned off, the API gateway automatically writes all logs to the default log group for the folder it resides in.

-To set a minimum logging level, provide it in the --min-log-level parameter when creating or modifying an API gateway.
+To set the minimum logging level, provide it in the --min-log-level parameter when creating or updating an API gateway.

 If you set the minimum logging level, logs of that level and higher will be written to the execution log.
 With no minimum logging level set, all API gateway logs will be written to the execution log.

-To disable logging, set the --no-logging parameter when creating or modifying an API gateway.
+To disable logging, set the --no-logging parameter when creating or updating an API gateway.

 To write logs to a custom log group, run this command: